-Ever wonder if your neighborhood is making you sick?
-Use this new tool to find out
+Is your neighborhood making you sick?
+Use this tool to find out

 A new mapping tool can help you learn more about the state of environmental health, wherever you live in Washington.

 The new Washington environmental health disparities map is the first to rank neighborhoods by all the environmental and socioeconomic factors that affect people’s health.

 People of color and low-income communities are far more likely to live near contaminated sites and sources of toxic pollution.
 These factors – race, income, and proximity to hazardous pollution – combine to make some communities more susceptible to health problems, like cardiovascular disease and asthma, than others.

 The new map shows how those multiple factors interact with one another and compound to create vulnerable communities.